 13 | Showit vs Squarespace – SEO

 Squarespace and Showit are great for Search Engine Optimization (SEO).
 You can rank as high as number one on Google with either Showit or Squarespace.
 Both platforms come with built-in tools for SEO and Showit by default installs Yoast on plans that include a blog subscription.
 Setting up SEO on Showit is specific to the platform.
 And, if you’re on the advanced plan you can also run other than Yoast almost any WordPress SEO plugin.
-Either way, you can completely customize and optimize your websites’ and your blog posts’ SEO on both Showit and Squarespace with ease.
+Either way, you can easily customize and optimize your websites’ and your blog posts’ SEO on both Showit and Squarespace.

 14 | Showit vs Squarespace – Coding skills